 It means that I am in control of my healing and my body will not be destroyed by these unnatural drugs.
 It means that I get to enjoy a wide variety of foods that feed my soul.
 It also means taking supplements which I was never very good at, but I reckon if the soil is depleted and I cannot cram that much food in, I must so that I can rebalance my body.

 This is what I do

-I am dairy, gluten, meat, sugar, alcohol, nightshade, tea/coffee free and there’s lots of things I don’t like e.g. prunes (ug).
-I make cake as I love a slice of cake every day.
+I am dairy, gluten, meat, sugar, alcohol, nightshade, tea/coffee free.
+There’s lots of things I don’t like e.g. prunes (ug).
+I make healthy gluten cake as I love a slice of cake every day.

 It took some time to work this out for me.
 I had to try different things and swap things around, and I am guessing that I will change things again.

 At the time of writing this, I am just back to walking again and challenging myself to 8000 steps a day.
 Next week I start Pilates and then the Pilates teacher will come to my home to give me a routine to do with my exercise equipment – ball, bands and a mini trampoline.
 Next I’ll go back to the gym and do weights.